Key Health Coverage Definitions

 You are NOT eligible to contribute to the HSA if:

-• You are covered by a spouse or have retiree coverage at another employer;
+• You are covered by your spouse or have retiree coverage at another employer;

 • You are claimed as a dependent on another person’s tax return (except for your spouse);

-• You are enrolled in an employer or spouse’s General Purpose FSA; or
+• You are enrolled in an employer or spouse’s general purpose FSA;

-• You are enrolled in Medicaid, Medicare or TRICARE
+• You are enrolled in Medicaid, Medicare or TRICARE; or

-Aetna offers an easier way to make sense of Medicare.
-Talk to a licensed insurance agent to help guide you through the decision-making process.
+Medicare Transition Services offers an easier way to make sense of Medicare.
+They can help guide you through the decision-making process.
 Whether you are continuing to work beyond age 65 or if you are retiring, this is a free resource.
-Enrollment in one of the Nemours medical plans administered by Aetna is not required to use this service.
-Get help now at medicaretransitionservices.com.
+Enrollment in one of the Nemours medical plans is not required to use this service.
+More information available here.

 Prescription Drug

-Prescription drug benefits are administered by Express Scripts and are included in each of the Nemours medical plans (see summaries above).
+Prescription drug benefits are administered by Express Scripts and are included in each of the Nemours medical plans.

 ID Cards